Alfredvc/VibeChecks/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Open in VSCode and press F5 to launch the development host
-4. Edit `src/extension.ts` and reload to test changes

 ---